 Our pulp is found at the center of each tooth.
 Pulp contains millions of nerve endings and blood vessels, which makes it highly sensitive.
 Localized tooth pain is likely caused by a cavity that has drilled through the enamel and dentin into the pulp.

-The root makes up more than half of each tooth, and is embedded underneath a thick layer of bone.
-Thanks to our roots, our teeth can remain securely in place without moving around our mouths while we eat or chew our food.
+The root makes up more than half of each tooth and is embedded underneath a thick layer of bone.
+Thanks to our roots, our teeth can remain securely in place without moving around our mouths while we eat or grind food.

-After our primary “baby” teeth fall out, adults grow a second set of 32 permanent teeth.
+After our primary teeth or “baby” teeth fall out, adults grow a second set of 32 permanent teeth.
 Our permanent teeth can be broken down into four categories:

-Adult humans have 12 molars which are located the back of the mouth (6 on the top and 6 on the bottom).
-Our molars are wider and flatter than our other teeth, which makes them ideal for breaking down foods before swallowing.
+Adult humans have 12 molars which are located at the back of the mouth (6 on the top and 6 on the bottom).
+Our molars are wider and flatter than our other teeth, which makes them ideal for the function of molars of breaking down foods before swallowing.